broadinstitute/dagster-utils/README.md

 ### Releasing a new version

-Whenever a new change is merged to master, our CI will automatically cut a new prerelease version and publish it to Artifactory.

-To release a new version, determine what type of version increase your changes constitute (see the above guide) and [create a new tag](https://github.com/broadinstitute/dagster-utils/releases/new) for the new version (do not include a `v` in the version number).
-An action will automatically trigger to publish this new version to Artifactory and update our library version to match.
+To release a new version, determine what type of version increase your changes constitute (see the above guide) and update the version listed in `pyproject.toml` accordingly.
+Poetry has several [version bump commands](https://python-poetry.org/docs/cli/#version) to help with this.
+You can update the version in a dedicated PR or as part of another change.
+When a PR that updates the version number lands on master, an action will run to create a new tag for that version number, followed by cutting a Git release and publishing the new version to PyPI.